This page is dedicated to helping you find the right people to answer your after-fire questions.

 Local Conservation Districts can assist with site specific questions about your landscape restoration efforts.
 Some Conservation Districts have issued guidance on post-fire rehabilitation treatments, like this one from Cascadia CD after the Sleepy Hollow Fire.

 The following contacts are an incomplete list of major state and national resources.
 Local organizations – not listed here – like community centers, churches, volunteer coordinators, and businesses often mobilize faster than these larger resources and may be your quickest path to help.
-Note: some of the national organization pages below link to the After Wildfire New Mexico site – which is also a very valuable resource – for further details.

 American Red Cross: The American Red Cross responds to disasters 365 days a year and can assist impacted individuals with their immediate emergency needs.
 Call 1-800-RED CROSS (1-800-733-2767) and ask for your local chapter.